mwdocter/TeachBook/book/EI_manual_week2.md

 # EI manuals week 2

 ## This week's goal:
-Understanding the use of an oscilloscope (voltage, triggering) ad the use of the ALPACA
+Understanding the use of an oscilloscope (voltage, triggering) and the use of the ALPACA

 ## Topic of experiments